cw-shubhamMuniyal/Twitter-Account-Statistics/README.md

 # Twitter Statistics
 Our project is built to perform statistical analysis on tweet and its metadata.
-Metadata includes information like number of likes, number of retweets, hashtags, comments, etc
+Metadata includes information like likes, retweets, hashtags, comments, etc

 ## Key Features